 Tate St Ives Phase 2

-Tate St Ives opened in 1993, on a spectacular site overlooking Porthmeor Beach, marking the legacy of the St Ives Modernists, the artists who worked in the town during the mid twentieth century.
+Tate St Ives opened in 1993, on a spectacular site overlooking Porthmeor Beach, marking the legacy of St Ives Modernism, and the artists who worked in the town during the mid twentieth century.
 Tate St Ives offers a lively and varied international exhibition programme with three major exhibitions each year.
 Exhibitions include major figures in British and international Modern and contemporary art.

-The gallery and its programme attracts approximately 200,000 visitors a year and brings approximately £12m into the regional economy.
+The gallery and its programme attracts over 200,000 visitors a year and brings approximately £12m into the regional economy.

 Tate St Ives Phase 2 has developed out of and been informed by close consultation with local residents and visitors to St Ives.
-This desire to see more of the Tate collection in Cornwall, and a continued interest in the best of international modern and contemporary art.
+There is a desire to see more of the Tate collection in Cornwall, and a continued interest in the best of international modern and contemporary art.
 In addition it is clear that there is broad interest in our events and learning programmes.

 What work is happening now?